Benign Skin Conditions

 - A blood test, to check for any abnormalities

-At CCL there are a number of treatment options available for patients with benign skin conditions, and the type of treatment a patient receives depends on the type of disease.
-The treatment types include:
+The type of treatment a patient receives depends on the type of disease.
+Treatments include:

 Benign Skin Conditions Consultants